jdibarbo/counterpart/README.md

 Some things that could be tried to improve the results: <br>
 1) for each website, it would be necessary to have more information about the company (activity, number of years it's been active, if there's information about the number of employees and its variation over time, the company's history in counterpart, etc).
-2) Data on those companies whose revenue is "Undefined" would also help, as currently almost 25% of companies fall into this category.
+2) Data on those companies whose revenue is "Undefined" would also help, as currently, almost 25% of companies fall into this category.
 3) reduce dimensionality in cities, as it can't be used as is.
 There are too many cities for this to be used as a feature.
 It would be useful if it could be at a higher level, maybe jurisdiction or even state. <br>
 4) If the models are still underfitting with an RF classifier with the new features, it could benefit to try a different algorithm:
     - for the churn model it could be an XGBoost model